ghostbyte-dev/ghostbyte-website/_posts/aws-image-gallery.md

 ![AWS Architecture](/assets/blog/awsGallery/architecture.webp)

-## AWS S3
+## AWS

+> Be careful to use the same AWS region in all the next steps.

+### Simple Storage Service (S3)

-For the image storage we will use a simple AWS S3 storage, where we will create an folder for each image gallery.
-So to get started with S3 we will create a simple bucket for our galleries.
+For the image storage we are using a general purpose S3 bucket, where we can create a folder for each image gallery.

-**Be careful to use the same AWS region in all the next steps.**

-1. To create the bucket we will open the [AWS S3 console](https://console.aws.amazon.com/s3)
+1. To create the bucket we will open the [AWS S3 console](https://console.aws.amazon.com/s3).
-2. Check that General purpose bucket is selected and add a bucket name
+2. Check that General purpose bucket is selected and add a bucket name.
-3. The other option can be left.
+3. The other option can be left as is.

-## Permission policy
+### Permission policy

-For our Lambda function to be able to access the images on the S3 bucket, we will need to create a permission policy for it.
+For our Lambda function to be able to access the images on the S3 bucket, we need to create a permission policy for it.

-1. Open the [AWS Policies page](https://console.aws.amazon.com/iam/home#/policies) and click **create policy**
+1. Open the [AWS Policies page](https://console.aws.amazon.com/iam/home#/policies) and click **create policy**.
-2. Under policy editor select **json** and paste this in it.
+2. Under *policy editor* select **json** and paste the following code:

 ```json
 {